knettia/Language-Archive/README.md

-# Language Archive
+# farenc

-"Language Archive" is a test project for a small programming language that is both compiled and interpreted
+"farenc" is a test project for a small, compiled programming language called "Faren"

 # Goals
 - [ ] Advance language